Kurma (1 serving(s)) and Wheat Chapati (1 Piece)

 How to consume Kurma, Wheat Chapati without glucose spikes

-Include a source of protein in your meal, such as grilled chicken, tofu, or lentils.
-Protein can slow down the absorption of carbohydrates.
+Incorporate a source of protein like grilled chicken or tofu with your meal.
+Adding fiber-rich vegetables such as broccoli, spinach, or cauliflower can also help slow down the absorption of sugars.

 Stay Hydrated